industrial-edge/energy-manager-getting-started/docs/Usage.md

 - select the tab "My Plant"
 - go to the asset you want to specify
-- click on the asset name and select "Asset Configuration"
+- go to "Energy media"
-- chosse "Contract information"
+- click on "Edit energy media contracts"
 - set the currency to "Euro (EUR)"
 - add the energy medium "Electricity"
 - open the settings and add a contract